SpleIII/3blan-Client/README.md

 - **Local Storage:** The extension saves all data locally on the user's device.
 - **Git Sync:** Save requests data in your Git repository for team collaboration.
 - **Advanced CLI:** Run requests, collections and cURL commands from the terminal.

-## Documentation (NEW)

-- We're excited to launch our new documentation site - https://docs.thunderclient.com